 As you wander the sites of the temples and sanctuaries dedicated to the Gods and explore the small museum – none of which’ll take you long as the island is merely 3.43 sq km (1.32 sq miles) – you’ll see little houses dotted around and may become intrigued, thinking about the opportunity to stay the night on Mykonos’s quieter neighbour.

 Don’t be fooled.
 Yes, there are houses – some with bright plants and flowers adorning the front…but these are not for staying in.
-In fact, it’s not permitted for any member of the public to stay on Delos – and there are Guards that protect Delos from this very occurrence.
+In fact, it’s not permitted for any member of the public to stay on the Greek island of Delos – and there are Guards that protect Delos from this very occurrence.
 You can stay on Mykonos and take a day trip.

 I was lucky enough to meet Efthimis, a bear of a man yet with kind eyes and a gentle soul who met me when he’d been seconded to guard the new VANITY exhibition – focusing on adornments to the human form from 7000bc to the 2800’s – at the Mykonos Archeological Museum during the autumn of 2016.
 I refer to Efthimis as the ‘Delos Guard’ and found his insight fascinating.
 I hope you will too.